magenable/module-purchase-partner-url/README.md

-# PurchasePartnerUrl
+# PurchaseFromPartner

-**Purchase Partner URL** is a Magento 2 module that allow specify partner url for any product.
+**Purchase From Partner** is a Magento 2 module that allow you to replace standard Add to Cart button with a link to external website. <br>
+Typical use case is redirecting from brand website to retail partner website.
+Partner url can be definef on product level.

 <br />